 Unified portfolio management: Staked ETH, LST positions, spot holdings, and derivatives are all visible in one OKX dashboard.
 For holders managing 5–50 ETH across multiple strategies, this cuts the overhead of tracking positions across separate platforms.

-Competitive spot trading fees: OKX’s ETH/USDT maker fee starts at 0.08%, which matters when rebalancing between liquid and staked ETH.
-OKB holdings and 30-day volume thresholds unlock lower fee tiers.
+Competitive spot trading fees: OKX’s ETH/USDT maker fee starts at 0.08% per the OKX fee schedule, which matters when rebalancing between liquid and staked ETH.
+OKB holdings and 30-day volume thresholds unlock lower tiers.

-Flexible and fixed-term options: OKX Earn offers both flexible and fixed-term staking products.
-Flexible products allow exit requests at any time, subject to Ethereum queue constraints, and typically yield slightly less than fixed-term positions.
+Flexible and fixed-term options: OKX Earn offers both flexible and fixed-term products.
+Flexible options allow exit requests at any time subject to Ethereum queue constraints, and typically yield slightly less than fixed-term positions.

 | Factor | OKX Earn staking | Self-custody solo validator |